elmtree-askmo/cloudcannon-app/content/learn/sociology/what-is-kin-selection-and-how-does-it-relate-to-conceptual-approaches-in-animal-behavior.md

 url: /learn/sociology/questions/what-is-kin-selection-and-how-does-it-relate-to-conceptual-approaches-in-animal-behavior
 score: -1.0
 related_article1:
-    id: 166346
+    id: 166337
-    title: How does the optimal foraging theory use cost-benefit analysis to predict animal foraging behavior?
+    title: >-
+        What are some examples of brood parasitism involving the Red-backed Fairywren and the Brush Cuckoo?
     subject: Sociology
-    url: /learn/sociology/questions/how-does-the-optimal-foraging-theory-use-costbenefit-analysis-to-predict-animal-foraging-behavior
+    url: /learn/sociology/questions/what-are-some-examples-of-brood-parasitism-involving-the-redbacked-fairywren-and-the-brush-cuckoo
 related_article2:
-    id: 166337
+    id: 166349
-    title: What are some examples of brood parasitism involving the Red-backed Fairywren and the Brush Cuckoo?
+    title: >-
+        What role do genetic mutations play in the evolution of animal behavior?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-some-examples-of-brood-parasitism-involving-the-redbacked-fairywren-and-the-brush-cuckoo
+    url: /learn/sociology/questions/what-role-do-genetic-mutations-play-in-the-evolution-of-animal-behavior
 related_article3:
-    id: 166337
+    id: 166345
-    title: What are some examples of brood parasitism involving the Red-backed Fairywren and the Brush Cuckoo?
+    title: >-
+        What is the significance of individual learning in the context of animal behavior and fitness?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-some-examples-of-brood-parasitism-involving-the-redbacked-fairywren-and-the-brush-cuckoo
+    url: /learn/sociology/questions/what-is-the-significance-of-individual-learning-in-the-context-of-animal-behavior-and-fitness
 related_article4:
-    id: 166343
+    id: 166350
-    title: Describe the difference between associative and non-associative learning in animals.
+    title: >-
+        What are the key differences between observational and experimental studies in empirical approaches to animal behavior?
     subject: Sociology
-    url: /learn/sociology/questions/describe-the-difference-between-associative-and-nonassociative-learning-in-animals
+    url: /learn/sociology/questions/what-are-the-key-differences-between-observational-and-experimental-studies-in-empirical-approaches-to-animal-behavior
 related_article5:
-    id: 166348
+    id: 166349
-    title: How can animal behavior serve as an indicator of environmental disturbances in conservation biology?
+    title: >-
+        What role do genetic mutations play in the evolution of animal behavior?
     subject: Sociology
-    url: /learn/sociology/questions/how-can-animal-behavior-serve-as-an-indicator-of-environmental-disturbances-in-conservation-biology
+    url: /learn/sociology/questions/what-role-do-genetic-mutations-play-in-the-evolution-of-animal-behavior
 ---

 &nbsp;